Yoctol/bottender/docs/channel-whatsapp-setup.md

 };
 ```

+Make sure to set the `channels.whatsapp.enabled` field to `true`.

-By default, the server listens to WhatsApp requests on the path - `/webhooks/whatsapp`.
-However, You could overwrite it by assigning the preferred webhook path in the `path` field.
+By default, the Bottender server listens to the WhatsApp requests on the `/webhooks/whatsapp` path.
+However, You can overwrite the path by assigning the preferred webhook path in the `channels.whatsapp.path` field.

-It's highly recommended to set your sensitive config using `process.env`, so you could avoid any credentials get exposed.
+We highly recommend setting your sensitive config using `process.env`, so you could avoid any credentials get exposed.

 ## Environment Configuration

-It is often helpful to have different configuration values based on the environment where the application is running.

-Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) library to load your environment variables when developing your application.
+Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to load your environment variables when developing your application.

-So, to make a WhatsApp Bot works, you have to fill the below environment variables in your `.env` file:
+To make a WhatsApp bot work, you must fill the following environment variables in your `.env` file:

 ```
 // .env